 Work Trades, Skill Shares & Political Education

 We will be providing space for artists and healers in our collective who will serve as anchor tenants and provide affordable, accessible services and skills-building classes to our communities.
 Farmers in our collective will be starting a community garden that will provide food for residents, as well as generate income for the project.
-Members will also provide trainings for QTPOC around community organizing, community-owned housing, and housing justice.
+Members will also provide trainings for QTBIPOC around community organizing, community-owned housing, and housing justice.

 Building Autonomy & Safety for Everybody (BASE)